oven-sh/bun/docs/project/building-windows.md

 This document describes the build process for Windows.
-If you run into problems, please join the [#windows channel on our Discord](http://bun.sh/discord) for help.
+If you run into problems, please join the [#contributing channel on our Discord](http://bun.sh/discord) for help.

 It is strongly recommended to use [PowerShell 7 (`pwsh.exe`)](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) instead of the default `powershell.exe`.